labex-labs/open-source-labs/css/30-seconds-of-css/lab-zig-zag-pattern/intro.md

 # Introduction

-In this lab, we will explore how to create a zig zag background pattern using CSS.
-This lab aims to help you understand how to use `background-image`, `background-size`, and `background-position` to create a visually appealing pattern.
-By the end of this lab, you will be able to apply this knowledge to create other background patterns as well.
+In this lab, we will learn how to create a zig zag background pattern using CSS.
+By using `linear-gradient()` and adjusting the `background-size` and `background-position`, we will be able to create a visually appealing pattern that can be used on various elements of a website.
+This lab will help improve our CSS skills and give us a better understanding of how to use CSS to create unique designs.